beeware/toga/docs/reference/api/resources/dialogs.rst

 A dialog can be presented relative to a specific window (a window-modal dialog), and relative to the entire app (an app-modal dialog).
 When presented as a window-modal dialog, the user will *not* be able to interact with anything in the window until the dialog is dismissed.
-When presented as an app-modal dialog, the user *may* be restricted from interacting with any of the app; however, this behavior of app-modal dialogs is platform dependent.
+When presented as an app-modal dialog, the user will be restricted from interacting with the rest of the app (there are some platform-specific variations in this behavior; see the :ref:`platform notes <dialog-notes>` for details).

 When a dialog is presented, the app's event loop will continue to run, and the content of the app windows will redraw if requested by the event loop.
-For this reason, dialogs are implemented as *asynchronous coroutines* - that is, they must be either ``await``-ed in the context of an ``async`` method.
-The value returned by the coroutine is the response of the dialog; the value will vary depending on the type of dialog being displayed.
+For this reason, dialogs are implemented as *asynchronously* - that is, they must be ``await``-ed in the context of an ``async`` method.
+The value returned by the ``await`` is the response of the dialog; the return type will vary depending on the type of dialog being displayed.

-To display a dialog, create an instance of the dialog type you want to display, and ``await`` the ``dialog()`` method in the context that you want to display the dialog (either :meth:`toga.Window.dialog` or :meth:`toga.App.dialog()`).
-In the following example, ``my_handler`` is an asynchronous event handler defined on an app instance that would be installed on a widget (e.g., as an :meth:`~toga.Button.on_press` handler on a :class:`~toga.Button`).
+To display a dialog, create an instance of the dialog type you want to display, and ``await`` the ``dialog()`` method in the context that you want to display the dialog (either :meth:`toga.Window.dialog` or :meth:`toga.App.dialog`).
+In the following example, ``my_handler`` is an asynchronous method defined on an :class:`~toga.App` subclass that would be installed as an event handler (e.g., as an :meth:`~toga.Button.on_press` handler on a :class:`~toga.Button`).
 The dialog is displayed as window-modal against the app's main window; the dialog returns ``True`` or ``False`` depending on the user's response:

 .. code-block:: python